fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 ## What are the fuels whcih contribute to the total emission?
 ![alt text](https://github.com/fbrowther/Project-1/blob/main/Analysis%20Images/Fueltype-souces.png)

-Burning of the 'actual' fuel contributed to a third of tthe emission in the UK while the remaining 2/3 was contributed by - industrial combustion, agricultural soil management, refrigeration and air conditioning and industries (glass, chemical) activities
+Burning of the 'actual' fuel contributed to a third of the emission in the UK while the remaining 2/3 was contributed by - industrial combustion, agricultural soil management, refrigeration and air conditioning and industries (glass, chemical) activities

 Other Emissions included in the pie chart includes – (a)